CDSoft/FizzBuzz/fizzbuzz.md

 > The reference manual is the official definition of the Lua language.

 @link "LuaX" "https://github.com/CDSoft/luax"
-> LuaX is a Lua interpretor and REPL based on Lua 5.4, augmented with some
+> LuaX is a Lua interpreter and REPL based on Lua 5.4, augmented with some
 > useful packages.
 LuaX can also produce standalone executables from Lua
 > scripts.